The Trump impeachment inquiry: What we've learned so far

+(Reuters) - U.S. lawmakers charted a path to public hearings on the impeachment of President Donald Trump on Thursday by a vote of 232 to 196 in the House of Representatives.

-(Reuters) - Democrats in the U.S. House of Representatives began an impeachment inquiry on Sept.
-24 to determine whether President Donald Trump abused his office for personal political gain when he asked Ukrainian President Volodymyr Zelenskiy in a July phone call to investigate a political rival, former Vice President Joe Biden.
+House Democrats began an inquiry on Sept.
+24 to determine whether Trump abused his office for political gain when he asked Ukrainian President Volodymyr Zelenskiy in a July phone call to investigate political rival Joe Biden, a former vice president.

+The contents of the call were revealed in a whistleblower complaint by an intelligence official.

 Trump denies wrongdoing.